birukbelihu/quickdart/README.md

 # QuickDart

-Quickdart Is A Simple But Useful Extesnsion For Visual Studio Code That Helps Developers To Run Dart Files Easily In VSCode.
+Quickdart Is A Simple But Useful Extesnsion For Visual Studio Code That Helps Developers To Run Dart Source Files Easily In VSCode.

 ### 1.0.0